Home

 Now faith is the reality of what is hoped for, the proof of what is not seen.
 Hebrews 11:1 (CBV)

 FREEdom from MEdom Project is the union of evidence-based therapeutic realities and reasonable faith-centered realities rooted in biblical truth.
 This resource is an in-depth study and discussion of the transformative life-changing process, anticipating the hope that grows from within.
-Faith is not blind.
-Faith is the realization of hope that is made evident in each moment of our life borne out of our experience in relationship with God.
+Again, faith is not blind.
+Faith is borne out of real-life experience reasonably understood from our core to be consistent with what we value most.
+As we heal in relationship with God, our minds are renewed, recalibrated so that our belief aligns with the core values we were created with.

 RECENTLY POSTED: Find Rest for Your Soul Tethered to Jesus

-… Addresses what it means when Jesus said, “Come to Me, all you who labor and are heavy laden, and I will give you rest.
+Addresses the message of Jesus who said, “Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.”
 Matthew 11:28-30 (NKJV)

 ALSO FEATURED: Why Encounters with God Matter: Stories of Profound Life-Changing Experiences